annabelthorpe/annabelthorpe.github.io/_posts/2017-02-05-producing.markdown

 I know who to:
 * write engaging copy
-* stack a show and blocks in compelling and effective way
+* stack newscast and blocks in compelling, effective way
+* utilize BAMS, OTS, ROLLING BAMS, PRE-SQUEEZE, BOXES, other graphics
+* pick the most newsworthy lead
 * write attention-catching teases, headlines and promos
-* pick the most newsworthy lead
 * work and communicate with reporters throughout the day
 * manage breaking news
 * use iNews
 * booth shows and cue live reporters
 * use effective supers
-* utilize BAMS, OTS, ROLLING BAMS, PRE-SQUEEZE, BOXES, other graphics

 ## Examples